deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 and also, the recipient is still free to join the chat from a non-delta-client, if they really want to :)

-Finally, there is also the project [basicwebrtc](https://github.com/cracker0dks/basicwebrtc) that introduces a slim, fast webrtc-experience.
+Finally, there is also the project [basicWebRTC](https://github.com/cracker0dks/basicwebrtc) that introduces a slim, fast WebRTC-experience.
-If a _basicwebrtc_ is detected as a videochat instance, on desktop, the call is handled directly in-app.
+If _basicWebRTC_ is detected as a videochat instance, on desktop, the call is handled directly in-app.

 All in all, video chats are already pretty usable,